britzl/defold-orthographic/README.md

 # defold-orthographic
 Orthographic camera functionality for the Defold game engine.
 This project is inspired by the camera component of the Phaser engine.

+#### Try it!
+This project is shipped with an example that shows all the features of the orthographic camera.
+[Test the example app in your browser](http://britzl.github.io/publicexamples/orthographic/index.html).

 ## Installation
 You can use the orthograpic camera in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: